7 Factors that Affect Car Insurance Premium

-Profession of the policyholder is also taken into consideration while deciding the premium amount.
-As per the IRDAI guidelines, doctors, chartered accountants, defence personnel are eligible for a certain amount of discount on the premium amount.
+The profession of the policyholder is also taken into consideration while deciding the premium amount.
+As per the IRDAI guidelines, doctors, chartered accountants, defense personnel are eligible for a certain amount of discount on the premium amount.

 NCB is offered on the own-damage premium of the policy and thus results in a reduced car insurance premium.

 - Driving location: If the driving location is in an accidental prone area or in a heavy traffic city, the premium amount will be higher.
 Thus, car owners residing in metro cities like Mumbai, Delhi, Chennai, Kolkata are required to pay a higher premium amount than those living in other cities.